chriswillphoto/hotbox/README.md

 http://hotboxing.herokuapp.com

 ## Future features
-Responsive UI so it can be used on mobile
+-Responsive UI so it can be used on mobile